Zen in a Western context

 More on Eshin

-Eshin helps uphold the Rinzai-ji lineage by serving as Administrative Abbot in Los Angeles.
-This requires him to divide his time between Vancouver and Rinzai-ji in Los Angeles.
-He regularly returns to Vancouver to lead the seven-day sesshins.
-Eshin is a teacher-member of the American Zen Teachers Association and the Northwest Dharma Association.
+Eshin helps uphold the Rinzai-ji lineage by having served as Administrative Abbot in Los Angeles from spring 2013 to the end of that year.
 He serves the broader community by conducting personal Buddhist ceremonies such as weddings, funerals and memorials.